 Hatch green chiles are best roasted and peeled before eating or adding to recipes.
 Roasting brings out the chiles’ flavors and makes peeling their tough translucent skins possible.
 Keep these tips in mind when roasting a batch of Hatch chile peppers.

-Step 2) Grill on both sides until charred, usually about 3 minutes with high heat.
+- Grill, turning occasionally, until charred, usually about 3 minutes over high heat.
 Make sure not to burn the peppers; just slightly char the outer layer.

 Grilled Pork Tenderloin with Chile-Mango Salsa